-It’s not necessary to polish your car before waxing.
+It’s not necessary to polish your car before waxing every time.
 Polishing removes part of your car’s clear coat which protects the colour coat from UV damage and fading, so should only be done when you need to remove scratches and swirls.
-Instead, use a pre-wax cleanser to prepare the surface for the wax.

 What Does Polishing Do?